 Benefits of Memoization:

-• Reduced Computational Overhead: By avoiding redundant calculations, memoization can reduce the overall computational cost of a program.
+- Reduced Computational Overhead: By avoiding redundant calculations, memoization can reduce the overall computational cost of a program.

-• Efficient Resource Usage: Memoization can help conserve memory by avoiding unnecessary intermediate calculations.
+- Efficient Resource Usage: Memoization can help conserve memory by avoiding unnecessary intermediate calculations.

-The provided code demonstrates the concept of memoization in JavaScript.
-The memoizedFactorial function uses a cache to store previously calculated factorial results, improving its performance by avoiding redundant calculations.
-This is a common optimization technique for functions that are called frequently with the same arguments.
+function uses a cache to store previously calculated factorial results, improving its performance by avoiding redundant calculations.
+Developers commonly use this technique to optimize frequently called functions with the same arguments.

 Conclusion